 This feature first appeared in the Summer 2020 issue of FourFourTwo magazine.
-Subscribe today from just £9.99 a quarter
+Subscribe today! (opens in new tab)

 Duality was a cornerstone of late-Victorian literature’s most enduring characters.

 The same yet different, each was inexorably defined by, and drawn to, the other.
 There was mistrust, hatred, but also a fascination with their opposite.
 Holmes vs Moriarty; Jekyll vs Hyde; Dracula vs Van Helsing; Dorian Gray vs his portrait – the more that these conflicted souls understood about their enemy, the more they learned about themselves.

 Real Madrid and Barcelona were always destined to hate one another.
 They were born just a few years after those duality tales, but the teams of the establishment and of militant separatists could never be friends – not with such philosophical, political and geographical differences, amid a brutal Spanish Civil War and right-wing dictatorship from 1936 to 1975.
 Yet that shared antipathy tied them together.